3DOM-FBK/deep-image-matching/notes.md

 - [ ] keep matching score/confidence (if available) (Issue [[#22](https://github.com/3DOM-FBK/deep-image-matching/issues/22)])
 - [ ] Allow to read images from different folders (e.g., subfolders)
 - [ ] Support for exporting matches in COLMAP database with different camera calibration based on the input images (e.g., on exif or on subfolder structure) (Issue [[#45](https://github.com/3DOM-FBK/deep-image-matching/issues/45)])
+- [ ] Apply masks during feature extraction
+- [ ] Automatically download weights for all the models
+- [ ] Autoselect tiling grid in order to fit images in GPU memory

 ## Completed